jessieffff/21-day-advent-ai-agent/days/day01.md

 ## Learning materials (pick ~20–25 minutes)

-- Read: LangChain docs – [“What is an agent?”](https://python.langchain.com/docs/concepts/agents) and [“How agents use tools.”](https://python.langchain.com/docs/concepts/tools)
+- Read: LangChain docs – ["What is an agent?"](https://python.langchain.com/docs/concepts/agents) and ["How agents use tools."](https://python.langchain.com/docs/concepts/tools)
 - Skim: OpenAI “Building agents” intro for the perceive–decide–act loop.
 - Optional: A short blog post on agent vs. chain vs. RAG to see positioning.